ORIGIN & FUNCTIONS

 James Senate Office Building, 11 Bladen St., Annapolis, Maryland, January 2001.
 Photo by Diane F. Evartt.

 A special session of the General Assembly was called in 1965 to deal with the reapportionment issue.
 Legislation resulting from this session divided Maryland into sixteen senatorial districts, with each district electing from one to seven senators (Chapter 2, Acts of Special Session 1965).
 For the first time in Maryland's history, some districts contained multiple counties.
-These changes had their greatest impact on the historically over-represented Eastern Shore, as the nine counties were combined into two districts and elected only four senators between them.
+These changes had their greatest impact on the historically under-represented central Maryland counties, and the over-represented Eastern Shore, where nine counties were combined into two districts and elected only four senators between them.
 Although many counties were combined to form single districts, none were divided into multiple districts.
 As a result, the Senate elected in 1966 was not truly representative of the state's population, but came closer to that objective than any previous legislative body.

 Miller Senate Office Building, 11 Bladen St., Annapolis, Maryland, August 2010.
 Photo by Diane F. Evartt.